sigent/TheGoodPlace/README.md

 ### Document Decisions

-Every solution we create has compromise or reasons things are done, yet if we don't tell people why they can never understand our decisions.
+Every solution we create has compromise or reasons things are done, yet if we don't tell people why, they can never understand our decisions.

 ### API's